lowsound42/blog/content/posts/gobi.md

 riding in a tighter formation.
 The little lady likes when the pack is together.

-One of the places we like riding to together in the spring, summer, and fall, is the [Brick Works](https://www.evergreen.ca/evergreen-brick-works/).
+One of the places we like riding to together in the spring, summer, and fall, is the [Evergreen Brick Works](https://www.evergreen.ca/evergreen-brick-works/).
 There's a great open air market on the weekend and the paths in and out of the quarry make for great walks for humans and dogs alike.
 Before hitting up the market, it's a good idea to go for a walk so that the lil' miss can